-(a) A Branch may decide to hold workplace meetings to facilitate discussion and decision-making on any issue save for the purpose of its Annual General Meeting.

-(b) The Annual General Meeting of a Branch shall agree a list of its workplaces, provided that all members are allocated to a workplace.
-A Branch Executive Committee may define additional workplaces, subject to ratification by the following AGM of the branch.

-(c) The Branch Secretary shall notify members of the date, time and location of a workplace meeting of the Branch and of the subject matter to be considered at such meeting.
-Notification should reach members not less than five days prior to the meeting.

-(d) Workplace meetings shall be scheduled to take place within 10 working days of each other on the same subject matter.
-All workplaces of the Branch shall be included in the schedule.

-(e) The Branch Chair shall chair each workplace meeting, save that he/she may delegate this responsibility to another member of the Branch Executive Committee in respect of any meeting.

-(f) The Branch Secretary shall take all reasonable steps to ensure that a register is kept of those attending a workplace meeting and that a note is taken of any decision reached and vote taken at each meeting.
-He/she shall retain these records in the usual way.

-(g) Members may attend and speak at any workplace meeting of their branch, but may vote only at the meeting of their own workplace.

-(h) The results of any votes cast at workplace meetings on the same subject matter shall be aggregated to produce the decision of the members of the Branch.
-The Branch Secretary shall communicate the aggregate result to all members of the Branch as soon as possible following the last meeting.

-(i) A Branch shall be quorate for the purpose of voting when the aggregate number of members attending workplace meetings is not less than the quorum (if any) established by the Branch constitution.
+- (a) A Branch may decide to hold member meetings in a variety of formats as appropriate to facilitate and maximise participation in the business of the branch and to promote inclusivity.
+These shall include workplace meetings, remote meetings and hybrid (a combination of remote and physical) meetings. - (b) The Branch Chair shall chair each meeting, save that he/she may delegate this responsibility to another member of the Branch Executive Committee in respect of any meeting. - (c) The Branch Secretary shall take all reasonable steps to ensure that a register is kept of those attending a workplace meeting and that a note is taken of any decision reached and vote taken at each meeting.
+He/she shall retain these records in the usual way. - (d) Members may attend and speak at any meeting of their branch. but where multiple meetings are held on the same topic and a vote is taken, members may vote only once on the same issue. - (e) The results of any votes cast at workplace meetings on the same subject matter shall be aggregated to produce the decision of the members of the Branch.
+The Branch Secretary shall communicate the aggregate result to all members of the Branch as soon as possible following the last meeting. - (f) A Branch shall be quorate for the purpose of voting when the aggregate number of members attending workplace meetings is not less than the quorum (if any) established by the Branch constitution.

-(j) In its application to workplace meetings under this clause, clause 7 ("Voting") shall apply as follows: para (b) - entitlement to vote - shall apply subject to para (g) of this clause para (h) - decisions to be by a majority vote - shall apply to the aggregate vote provided for in para (h) of this clause para (i) - Chair's casting vote - shall apply provided that the Branch Secretary shall notify members that the Chair has used his/her casting vote when communicating the aggregate result in accordance with para (h) of this clause.

-23. SECTIONS
+23. Sections

-(a) Sections of members may be established by the NEC.
-A section may be composed of all those members within a sphere of employment designated by the NEC.

-(b) The constitution of any section and any alteration thereto will be subject to approval by the NEC.
-Any amendment to the national constitution which consequentially amends the section constitution shall do so immediately.

-(c) References in this constitution to 'branch' will also apply to 'section'.
+- (a) Sections of members may be established by the NEC.
+A section may be composed of all those members within a sphere of employment designated by the NEC. - (b) The constitution of any section and any alteration thereto will be subject to approval by the NEC.
+Any amendment to the national constitution which consequentially amends the section constitution shall do so immediately. - (c) References in this constitution to 'branch' will also apply to 'section'.

-24. EXPENSES
+24. Expenses